ccampagn/covid/README.md

 # covid
-Simple program that read the New York Times Coronavirus Data and produce the number of new cases for each county.
+A program that collect usa, state and county level data for coronavirus data.
+The program produce different graphs and tables.